12mre1/geocodR/README.md

 Although the current version of this package adds substantial value, there are other improvements i'd like to implement in the future.
 The following list is not necessarily exhaustive:
-- __Remove Blanks__: For now, the main function does not execute properly if some entries in the address column are blank.
-This needs to be fixed ASAP.
  - __Reverse Geocoding__: This first version allows for addresses to be converted to long/lat, but not the reverse process.
 That should be changed going forward.
  - __Partial Addresses__: Google Maps API is already capable of finding partial addresses, but cases here assume